Direct Recognition vs. Non-Direct Recognition: Does it Matter?

 You should want them to be successful and stable too because it directly benefits you.
 Would you want a company that can’t hold up their end of the contract?

 How Policy Loans Affect Dividends

-The ability to take loans against your cash value is the cornerstone of Infinite Banking strategies created by Nelson Nash.
+The ability to be your own banker by taking loans against your cash value is the cornerstone of Infinite Banking strategies created by Nelson Nash.
 The value is that you never reset your compounding interest because you’re not making a withdrawal.
 So your money can grow uninterrupted, while you can still use it.

 With policy loans, the direct versus non-direct argument comes into play. direct recognition means that although you have cash value accumulation, any collateralized portion will have lower dividends paid.
 Non-direct recognition means that the cash values are not impacted by policy loans.

 Say “Insurance Company A” declares a 5.5% dividend, and “Insurance Company B” declares 4.5%.
 It is tempting to think that Company A has a better deal.
 However, that company could be a direct recognition company, and that loan interest rate may not accurately reflect your rate if you plan on borrowing against your policy.